| |

 Instructions

-• Heat the olive oil in a stock pot over medium high heat.
-Add the onions and fennel and cook for about 6 minutes until they are softened and starting to turn golden.
+• Heat the olive oil in a stock pot over medium-high heat.
+Add the onions and fennel and cook for about 9 minutes until they are softened and turn golden.
 Add the garlic and saute for another minute.

 • Remove the rosemary sprig.